Maternity and infant care services

-Then, after you give birth, your baby can get some health checks, vaccinations and developmental checks free of charge.
+After you have your baby, your baby can also get some health checks, vaccinations and developmental checks free of charge.

-This page explains the Maternity and Infant Care Scheme, the services provided to you by the public health nurse after your baby is born, and supports for postnatal depression.
+This page explains the Maternity and Infant Care Scheme, the services provided to you by the public health nurse after your baby is born, and what to do if you think you may have postnatal depression.